 Insert Them Before You Do Your Makeup

 You will want to put in your contact lenses before you do your makeup.
 The reason for this mostly is so you don’t accidentally contaminate your contact lenses.
 Though in most cases it is good to have great coverage with your foundation, once it is on your fingers, it is very difficult to get the residue off.
-Because of this, without intending to, you can get foundation in your which can lead to severe irritation and in extreme cases, infection.
+Because of this, without intending to, you can get the foundation in your eyes, which can lead to severe irritation and in extreme cases, infection.
 If you are ever in need of an emergency eye doctor, Dr. Sina offers fast and exceptional care.

 Take Them Out Before You Shower